 Sometimes, a dog bite might require stitches or basic medical treatment, but other times, a vicious dog attack can lead to permanent scarring or disfigurement; loss of eyes, limbs, or appendages; or even death.

 In Kentucky, dog owners (and even landlords allowing dogs on their premises) may be held liable for any injuries that occur as a result of a dog bite by an improperly restrained dog or by a dog who behaves aggressively toward guests to the property.
-Therefore, if you or a loved one has been bitten or attacked by someone else’s dog, contact a Louisville dog bite attorney to discuss your rights and options for filing an injury claim.
+Therefore, if you or a loved one has been bitten or attacked by someone else’s dog, contact a Louisville personal injury lawyer to discuss your rights and options for filing an injury claim.

 “Dangerous Breed” Dogs